garethhay/fizzPOP/README.md

 Template RAMS, designed for removal of things that do not apply to the particular event you are preparing for.

 Please add new segments as needed.

+Import into your preferred spreadsheet program, print/export as pdf in landscape.